-Former editor Zaheena Rasheed credits the award with increased press coverage outside of the Maldives, and attracting a larger pool of candidates for the editor position.
+Former editor Zaheena Rasheed credits the award with increased press coverage outside of the Maldives.
 Most significantly, Rasheed told Index that the attention from the award convinced their sponsors to continue funding them.

 After an Al Jazeera documentary containing interviews with Rasheed was released, the Maldives Independent’s office was attacked and raided by police in September 2016 and Rasheed had to flee for her safety.
 She has since taken a role at Al Jazeera in Doha, Qatar.

 “The job has been very busy, but exciting, especially following a diplomatic crisis between Qatar and its neighbours,” Rasheed told Index.

 In late April, Yameen Rasheed, a prominent blogger and journalist, who had contributed opinion pieces in the Maldives Independent, was murdered.
 His death is still on the minds of those at Maldives Independent, which extensively covered the investigation into his murder.